-a single sample.
+taining just a single sample.
 With just one element, the samples variance will be equal to 0 producing no blob at all.
 Those areas will get no color representation for the accessibility.

-The MEP-Clusterpath algorithm solve this problem by fixing a minimum distance between nodes that forces the algorithm to fuse a minimum amount of information.
-In this way there will be no neurons containing just a single element, and they can be represented with ease through blob-shape elements.
+The MEP-Clusterpath algorithm solves this problem by fixing a minimum distance between nodes that forces the algorithm to fuse a minimum amount of information.
+In this way there will be no neuron containing just a single element, and it can be represented with ease through blob-shape element.